 - Vineyards and olive tree plantations, to be honest after a couple of days this scenery started to get quite monotonous.

-- Quite long distance with no places to stop or to refill water on the way.
+- Quite a long distance with no places to stop or to refill water on the way.

 Another small white town with a couple of hotels, one albergue, restaurants, and supermarkets.